deepkit/deepkit-website2/src/pages/documentation/runtime-types/validation.md

 });
 ```

-This often seen code is a bug that can lead to a program crash or a security vulnerability because a type cast `as number` was used that does not provide any security at runtime.
-The user can simply pass a string as `limit` and the program would then work with a string in `limit`, although the code is based on the fact that it must be a number.
-To maintain this security at runtime there are validators and type guards.
-Also, a serializer could be used to convert `limit` to a number.
-More information about this can be found in xref:serialization.adoc[Serialization].
+A frequently encountered error in coding involves type casts that don't offer runtime security.
+For instance, if you type cast a variable as a number but a user inputs a string, the program is misled to operate as if the string is a number.
+Such oversights can cause system crashes or pose serious security threats.
+To mitigate these risks, developers can leverage validators and type guards.
+Additionally, serializers can play a role in converting variables, like converting 'limit' to a number.
+Further insights on this topic can be found in the section on Serialization.

-Validation is an essential part of any application and it is better to use it once too often than once too little.
-Deepkit provides many validation options and has a high-performance implementation, so in most cases there is no need to worry about execution time.
-Use as much validation as possible, in case of doubt once more, to be on the safe side.
+Validation isn't just an option; it's an integral component of robust software design.
+It's always prudent to err on the side of caution: better to validate excessively than regret insufficient checks later.
+Deepkit understands this importance, offering a plethora of validation tools.
+What's more, its high-performance design ensures minimal impact on execution times.
+As a guiding principle, employ comprehensive validation to safeguard your application, even if it feels redundant at times.

-In doing so, many components of Deepkit such as the HTTP router, the RPC abstraction, but also the database abstraction itself have validation built in and is performed automatically, so in many cases it is not necessary to do this manually.
+Many of Deepkit's components, including the HTTP router, the RPC abstraction, and even the database abstraction, come with embedded validation systems.
+These mechanisms are automatically triggered, often eliminating the need for manual intervention.

-In the corresponding chapters (xref:cli.adoc[CLI], xref:http.adoc[HTTP], xref:rpc.adoc[RPC], xref:database.adoc[Database]) it is explained in detail when a validation happens automatically.
-Make sure that you know where restrictions or types have to be defined and don't use `any` to make these validations work well and safely automatically.
-This can save you a lot of manual work to keep the code clean and safe.
+For a comprehensive understanding of when and how automatic validation occurs, refer to specific chapters ([CLI](../cli.md), [HTTP](../http.md), [RPC](../rpc.md), [Database](../database.md)).

-[#validation-usage]
+Familiarize yourself with the necessary constraints and data types.
+Properly defined parameters can unlock Deepkit's automated validation potential, reducing manual labor and ensuring cleaner, more secure code.

-## Use
+## Usage

 The basic function of the validator is to check a value for its type.
 For example, whether a value is a string.
 This is not about what the string contains, but only about its type.
 There are many types in Typescript: string, number, boolean, bigint, objects, classes, interface, generics, mapped types, and many more.
 Due to Typescript’s powerful type system, a large variety of different types are available.

 In JavaScript itself, primitive types can be parsed with the `typeof` operator.
 For more complex types like interfaces, mapped types, or generic set/map this is not so easy anymore and a validator library like `@deepkit/type` becomes necessary.
-Deepkit is the only solution that allows to validate all TypesScript types directly without any detours.
+Deepkit is the only solution that allows to validate all TypesScript types directly without any workarounds.